School of Medicine, University of Split: The School Day

 The day when independent School of Medicine in Split was founded, March 26, is celebrated as The School Day.
 Every year on School Day various sports and cultural activities are organized, and awards given to creditable individuals.

 Magazine

 Magazine of the School of Medicine in Split has been published twice a year since 2007.
 Contributors to the Magazine are students, employees and associates of the School.
 The Magazine is edited by a five-member editorial board.
 The goal of the Magazine is to report about various teaching, professional and research activities in the School and its affiliated institutions.
 Each issue of the Magazine is printed in 500 copies.
 Paper copies of the Magazine are distributed free of charge in the School Library.
 The Magazine may also be read online on the School web site.

-Governance

-The School management consists of a Dean, Vice Deans and Advisors to the Dean.
-Vice Deans and Advisors preside over specific administrative tasks.
-Members of the current management are: